Seafood at Swan Oyster Depot

 Hog Island Oyster Company

 The freshest oysters in the Bay Area are at Tomales Bay, where the Hog Island Oyster Farm is located.
-If you can’t make it all the way up there, Hog Island Oyster Company in the Ferry Building is a great second option.
+If you can't make it all the way up there, Hog Island Oyster Company in the Ferry Building is an excellent second option.
 Along with freshly shucked oysters, you get a gorgeous view of the bay.
-What to eat: Hog Island Sweetwater or Atlantic.
+They also have fantastic cocktails to go with their ever-changing, seasonal menu.
+What to eat: hog Island sweetwater or atlantic.

 Eat at Hog Island Oyster Co.